micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 In the past multi-language clients have been pain stakingly hand crafted and one thing we learned from building a framework, it's incredibly hard to replicate this across languages also.
-With gRPC we've really found a happy medium of saying, there's a built in service library you can use to write code really elegantly with Go but gRPC allows us to reduce the scope of the surface area and provide strongly typed clients that can support a different model of development, one that might have more scope for pushing microservices to wide scale adoption in a way that wasn't possible with frameworks.
+With gRPC we've really found a happy medium of saying, there's a built in service framework you can use to write code really elegantly with Go but gRPC allows us to reduce the scope of the surface area and provide strongly typed clients that can support a different model of development, one that might have more scope for pushing microservices to wide scale adoption in a way that wasn't possible with frameworks.